 WHAT IF A PRESENTER IS ABSENT WHEN THEIR NAME IS CALLED AT THE MEETING?

 Except by unanimous consent, the names of absent presenters' are dropped to the end of the list.
 If the presenter is absent when called a second time, that name is removed from the list.

 Each presenter is allowed a maximum of 10 minutes to make a presentation, and an additional 5 minutes to respond to questions from Members of the Committee.
 Questions are asked in a rotation and have a 30 second time limit per question.
 As an exception, the Chairperson may, with the unanimous consent of the Committee, allow a presenter who has spoken for 10 minutes more time to present and to respond to questions.

 SUPPLEMENTARY WRITTEN MATERIALS

-Should you wish to provide a written version to accompany your oral presentation (optional), we request that you provide us with 20 copies of that material.
+Should you wish to provide supplementary information to accompany your oral presentation (optional), we request that you provide us with 20 copies of that material.
 Please note that it is not necessary to provide a written copy of your oral presentation.